Daniel Dilling, MD

 “Patients often ask me about the value of stem cell therapy,” says Dr. Dilling.
 “Dr. Glassberg’s work has shown us that mesenchymal stem cells are not an effective treatment, though research is ongoing.”

-Finding Relief for ILD at Loyola Medicine
+Finding relief for ILD at Loyola Medicine

 U.S. News & World Report recognized Loyola Medicine among the top 10% in the nation for Pulmonary & Lung Surgery.
 Loyola is also part of the Pulmonary Fibrosis Foundation Care Center Network.